Need to know how to get rid of visceral belly fat fast?

 Sugar-Free & Low-Carb Diets

-The best thing you can do to get rid of your visceral belly fat is to go on a low-carb diet.
+The best thing you can do to lose your visceral abdominal fat is to go on a low-carb diet.

-You also need to get all of the sugar out of your diet immediately to lose your visceral fat.
+You also need to get all of the sugar out of your diet immediately to lose your visceral and subcutaneous fat.

-Studies have found those eating more sugar tend to have more visceral belly fat.
+Studies have found those eating more sugar tend to have more visceral fat.
+It can cause you to develop insulin resistance which promotes weight gain and diabetes (2).

 Low-carb diets have also been shown to help much better for losing visceral fat than going on a low-fat diet.

-According to the study, those on a low carb diet ended up losing 10% more visceral fat than those sticking with a low-fat diet.
+According to the study, those on a low carb diet ended up losing 10% more visceral fat than those sticking with a low-fat diet (4).

 It’s a good idea to eat anti-inflammatory foods to help lower the inflammation your body.
-This will be a great way to fight visceral fat.
+This will be a great way to fight visceral fat and reduce insulin resistance.

 Also, make sure there are no trans fats in your diet whatsoever.

-Studies have found trans fats directly led to visceral fat development in the body.
+Studies have found trans fats directly led to visceral fat development in the body (5).

 Intermittent Fasting Is King

-If you want to lose your visceral fat then try using intermittent fasting.
+If you want to lose your visceral fat then try using intermittent fasting for weight loss.

-Studies have found intermittent fasting to be an effective way to reduce visceral fat.
+Studies have found intermittent fasting to be an effective way to reduce visceral and subcutaneous fat (6).

 My favorite method of intermittent fasting is to fast for 16 hours.
 Then follow that with an 8-hour feeding window.

-You can also try the Fasting Every Other Day Diet were you fast one day and then feed the next day.
+You can also try Alternate Day Fasting were you fast one day and then feed the next day.

 You will not only burn off visceral fat but also other subcutaneous fat with an intermittent fasting diet plan.